 Ensure you're using the correct lube and grease

-Bike techs suggest the best way to keep mountain ebikes city bikes, and tricycles performing at peak performance is to combat component friction by applying the right lubrication products.
+Bike techs suggest the best way to keep mountain e-bikes, city e-bikes, and e-tricycles performing at peak performance is to combat component friction by applying the right lubrication products.
 Any moving part on your bike generates friction over time, which can cause damage and the eventual wearing-out of components.
 Reducing that friction with lube or grease can help keep everything moving smoothly and less prone to failure.

 Invest in a bike maintenance kit

 For daily care, an e-bike maintenance kit is a perfect addition for fixing problems on the go.
 These small kits can be easily strapped to your bike to resolve punctures or friction noise before things really deteriorate.
 Having the right repair kit to react to immediate problems is critically important.